(CNN) — Dieting in Hungary is not recommended.

 The country's cuisine is a rich blend of Europe, Middle Eastern and Asian food.
 The French lend their influence with goose liver pate, while the seven-layer Dobos cake can rival Austria's famed Sachertorte for sickly sweet extravagance.

-Food here is abundant and affordable -- a nightmare for weight-watchers, a dream for true foodies.
+Food and drink here is abundant and affordable -- a nightmare for weight-watchers, a dream for true foodies.

 Goulash -- is it a soup?
 Is it a stew?

 Hungary's national dish (pronounced "gooyash," by the way) is a cross between the two, a steaming bowl of slow-cooked beef, carrots, onions and loads of Hungary's trademark paprika to give it a good kick.

 It's hard to find a restaurant that doesn't serve it -- from the humblest café to the grandest establishments.

 Where to try it: In the sleek, modern surroundings of Budapest Bisztro (Vecsey utca 3, +36 1 783 0788).

 The Hungarians' favorite street food certainly hits the spot on a chilly morning when you're desperate for a quick bite before lunch.

 It's simple: a deep-fried flatbread topped with sour cream and grated cheese -- sometimes with a bit of garlic just to annoy the person next to you.